Curl Guide

 OFTEN DESCRIBED AS: springy, spongy, tight, type 4 hair, type 3 hair…

-Coily hair is tightly-packed corkscrew curls that scrunch up & and give extreme volume; tend to be finer in texture & weight; need extreme moisture to stay soft, defined & and resist tangles; our coils do well with twist-outs & stretched-style techniques.
+DISTINGUISHING FEATURES: Coily hair is tightly-packed corkscrew curls that scrunch up & give extreme volume; tend to be finer in texture & weight; need extreme moisture to stay soft, defined & resist tangles; our coils do well with twist-outs & stretched-style techniques.

 CURLY